Julien Wilson Trio

 Vince Jones collaborated with them at the 2011 Stonnington Jazz Festival and has written lyrics for some of the trio’s original compositions, one of which, Rebellious Bird, appears on Vince’s 2010 album, Modern Folk.

 The trio has a mesmerizing effect on audiences, moving from serene to jagged to dense to angelic in a single breath.
-Swailing, the follow up album to the immensely popular Trio-Live is due for release in early 2014.
-The new album utilizes the recording studio and an expanded palette of instruments and sounds to take their music in new directions.
-Since their last album the trio has expanded their repertoire to include material by Ellington, Ornette, Fats Waller, Hermeto Pascoal, and even Jules Massenet.
+Swailing, the follow up album to the immensely popular Trio-Live was released in 2014.
+Swailing utilized the recording studio and an expanded palette of instruments and sounds to take their music in new directions and was a finalist for the Age Music Victoria Genre Award for Best Jazz Album in 2014.
+The trio has expanded their repertoire to include material by Ellington, Ornette, Fats Waller, Hermeto Pascoal, and even Jules Massenet.